aurelia/site-generator/lib/app/docs/api/fetch-client/index.md

 defaults cannot be applied when Request objects are manually created because Request provides its own defaults and discards the original init object.
 See also https://developer.mozilla.org/en-US/docs/Web/API/Request/Request
-* `interceptors: Interceptor` - Interceptors to be added to the HttpClient.
+* `interceptors: ` - Interceptors to be added to the HttpClient.

 #### Methods